by Chief stew Christine Drake, Stephanie Drake & Crystal Brierly

 Due to COVID-19 pandemic, our competition this year will be canceled.

-We are exploring options to reschedule the event and are working to provide a virtual online experience as soon as possible for 2021 participants.
+We are exploring options to reschedule the event and are working to provide a virtual online experience as soon as possible.

 We will continue to work hard to bring you the unique events you love.
 Though it’s true that our future events will no longer take place in the way that we intended, we continue to strive toward our purpose – sharing and showcasing the yacht interior creativity and design.